By Delbert H. Rhodes

 Many times, my writings demonstrate what I refer to as “opposition contradiction”; a thing opposing itself; something is but is not, a metaphor?
 Life, and living, demonstrates this quality.
 We share this life and remain individuals until it expires.
 Our similarities our differences are significant; our experiences and interpretations determine who we are; my works are reflective of my experiences, my life.
 Their interpretations (or lack thereof) are yours.

-My writings begin in April 1975: while sitting on the stoop of a Science building awaiting an 8:30 A. M. Zoology class, the moment overwhelms me.
+My writings begin in April 1975: while sitting on the stoop of a Science building, awaiting an 8:30 A. M. Zoology class, S.U.N.Y.
+At Cortland College.
+The moment overwhelms me.
 A sunlit morning, the temperature mild, sweet spring flowers perfume the air.
 Students move about in laughter, sharing taunts and tales, swelling with academic pride.
 A picture perfect morning captivates me, I put (the) pen to page.

 During my years at the college, I compose four poems, and the school publishes them.
 After graduating, and for many years, I write no more.
 A summer in the early 1980s witnesses my next poem, and then another during the spring of 1986.
 Unfortunately, both poems are lost.
 Once more my writing halts; in the spring of 1995, I resume.
 Happily: I continue to write.